About

 The survey allows staff members to give their views on their trust and delivery of care to patients with a learning disability and/or autistic patients anonymously.
 Trusts across England were provided with a unique URL link to distribute to staff members who had provided care for patients with a learning disability and/or autistic patients.
 The URL link provided staff with access to a survey hosted by the NHS Benchmarking Network, which consisted of a series of multiple choice questions.

-The topics explored throughout the survey include: the ability of staff to identify what reasonable adjustments patients required, the involvement of patients and family carers in how care was delivered, and whether staff had received the necessary training required to meet the needs of people with a learning disability and/or autism.
+The topics explored throughout the survey include: the ability of staff to identify what reasonable adjustments patients required, the involvement of patients and family carers in how care was delivered, and whether staff had received the necessary training required to meet the needs of people with a learning disability and/or autistic people.

-1. Seven regional patient focus groups – facilitated by LD England
+1. Regional patient focus groups

 Who can participate?

-All Acute, Community and Mental Health NHS Trusts can participate and submit data to the core project.
+All Acute, Community and Mental Health NHS Trusts in England can participate and submit data to the core project.
 This includes organisations that provide universal services as well as those that provide specialist learning disability and autism services.

 Getting involved